ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Experimental details

-\paragraph{General Settings.} Unless otherwise specified, all models were trained for 100 epochs using the AdamW optimizer with a base learning rate of $2 \times 10^{-5}$ and a batch size adjusted per model according to memory constraints.
-Inputs were normalized using the ReefNet training set statistics: mean $[0.385, 0.419, 0.341]$ and standard deviation $[0.162, 0.177, 0.158]$.
-We applied standard image augmentation techniques including random horizontal flipping, color jitter, RandAugment (\texttt{rand-m7-mstd0.5-inc1}), Mixup (0.4), CutMix (0.5), and random erasing with a probability of 0.1 (\texttt{reprob}=0.1).
-Training was conducted with automatic mixed precision (AMP), channels-last memory format, and cosine learning rate scheduling with optional warmup.
-A held-out validation set was used to monitor performance during training and to select the best-performing model checkpoint across all the splits.
-No validation samples were included in training or augmentation procedures, ensuring a clean separation between training and evaluation.
+\textbf{General Settings.} Unless otherwise specified, all vision-only models and VLMs were trained for \textbf{20 epochs} using the AdamW optimizer with a base learning rate of $2 \times 10^{-5}$ and a batch size of 16 per GPU across 3 A100 GPUs.
+Inputs were normalized using ImageNet statistics: mean $[0.485, 0.456, 0.406]$ and standard deviation $[0.229, 0.224, 0.225]$.
+No data augmentation was applied during training.
+Training was conducted with automatic mixed precision (BF16) and cosine learning rate scheduling with 5 warmup epochs.
+Each training sample consists of a $1024 \times 1024$ crop extracted on-the-fly from the original full-resolution CoralNet image, centered on each point annotation.
+A held-out validation set was used to monitor performance and select the best-performing model checkpoint.
+No validation samples were included in training, ensuring a clean separation between training and evaluation.

-\paragraph{Architectures.} We evaluated eight supervised models: ViT-Large (pretrained and from scratch), DeiT-Base, Swin-Base, ResNet-101, ConvNeXt-Large, EfficientNet-B4, BEiT-Base, and BioCLIP.
-Most models used pretrained weights from ImageNet-1K or their respective public checkpoints unless stated otherwise.
-Input resolutions varied by architecture: 224$\times$224 for ViT/DeiT, 384$\times$384 for ConvNeXt/BEiT, and 380$\times$380 for EfficientNet.
-Model-specific batch sizes were selected to balance memory efficiency and throughput.

-\paragraph{Self-Supervised Models.} We evaluated a self-supervised variant using a Masked Autoencoder (MAE)\cite{he2022masked} with a ViT-Large\cite{vit} backbone.
-Pretraining was performed on 1.2 million $512 \times 512$ patches of hard coral annotations, using data from an earlier stage of the ReefNet pipeline prior to the final filtration step (i.e., using 85 sources, before removing nine low-quality sources).
-The MAE was trained for 800 epochs with a 75\% masking ratio and cosine learning rate scheduling (base LR $1.5 \times 10^{-4}$).

-Fine-tuning was conducted on the fully filtered ReefNet dataset over 100 epochs using a learning rate of $5 \times 10^{-4}$ and a layer-wise decay of 0.65.
-The model was trained using the same setup as supervised runs and evaluated across all four benchmark splits described in the main paper.
+\textbf{Architectures.} We evaluated seven vision-only models: ViT-B/16, DeiT-B/16, Swin-B, ResNet-50, ConvNeXt-B, EfficientNet-B3, and BEiT-B/16.
+All models used pretrained weights from ImageNet-21K or ImageNet-1K (as publicly available via \texttt{timm}).
+All models are fine-tuned and evaluated at the $1024\times1024$ input resolution described above.
+We also evaluated five VLMs: CLIP~\cite{clip}, OpenCLIP~\cite{openclip}, SigLIP~\cite{siglip}, BioCLIP~\cite{BioCLIP}, and BioCLIP2~\cite{bioclip2}.
+Among these, CLIP, OpenCLIP, and BioCLIP2 were additionally fine-tuned under full and few-shot settings; SigLIP and BioCLIP were evaluated zero-shot only.
+For MLLMs, five models were evaluated zero-shot: Qwen3-VL-8B~\cite{qwen3vl}, InternVL3.5-8B~\cite{intern35}, MiniCPM-V-4.5~\cite{minicpm}, LLaVA-NeXT~\cite{llavanext}, and LLaVA-OneVision~\cite{llavaone}.
+Among these, Qwen3-VL, MiniCPM-V, and InternVL-3.5 were additionally fine-tuned using LoRA.